dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 contributor must then browse the code to make sure how it works, secondly the contributor must scroll through the test to see if there are other mocks that might mess up the change to the test the contributor is trying to make.
-Think if we have reused code similar throughout the tests in that file (which could end up being 5000 rows long), that a lot of code for the contributor to read just to make a small change.
+Consider if we have reused code similar throughout the tests in that file (which could end up being 5000 rows long), that is a lot of code for the contributor to read just to make a small change.

 >**NOTE:** There are still complex tests in SqlServerDsc today that are
 >_very_ slow due to old bad practices.
 There are also examples of where
 >these _very_ slow tests have been rewritten to be self-sustaining (which
 >duplicates code) and become _extremely_ fast in comparison!

-By having self-sustaining test the contributor now only need to find a `Context`-block similar to what their change needs, duplicate that and modify the mocks and asserts accordingly.
+By having self-sustaining test the contributor now only needs to find a `Context`-block similar to what their change needs, duplicate that and modify the mocks and asserts accordingly.
 They do not need to worry about code in parent blocks messes up their new test.